 First Steps to Investing

 For example, most people have never heard the term, “constant dollar plan,” otherwise known as, “dollar-cost averaging.”
-In simple terms, this is an investment strategy that gives the amateur investor a route to lower-risk investing.
+In simple terms, this is an investment strategy that gives amateur investors a route to lower-risk investing.
 Dollar-cost averaging means you buy more of a particular investment product when the price is low, less when it is high, but you keep accumulating, and the cost averages out over time.* This strategy is popular for new long-term investors because it provides some protection from sometimes volatile market changes.

 Financial discipline can be challenging for a variety of reasons.
 When you remove the excuses and stick to a reasonable plan, you can reach your goals without too much pain.
 Admitting that you don’t always have the discipline to do the right thing for your future is not an admission of failure, and it is the reality many people have to deal with.
 It is better to admit it and set up a system that deals with the reality than not facing it and living a future of financial instability.